lukashanak/weatherstation/README.md

 ## Final conclusions
 I really enjoyed making this project.
-Anyway, I learned a lot.
-I worked with many technologies and faced many challenges.
-The project isn't perfect.
-I would do many things differently now.
+It was fun to work with so many technologies and face so many challenges.
+I learned a lot.